 We will always make reasonable adjustments to our arrangements if this will enable a parent/carer with a disability to participate fully in a meeting at our school, or to receive and understand any communication from us.
-An example of this would be providing an interpreter for a parent with hearing impairment to participate fully in school meetings (annual reviews, parents 'evenings etc.) and texting that parent rather than making telephone calls.
+An example of this would be providing an interpreter for a parent with hearing impairment to participate fully in school meetings (PCP annual reviews, parent/carer evenings etc.), texting and messaging (Seesaw) that parent/carer rather than making telephone calls.